What is MFA and how I can enable / disable it?

 activate-mfa.png

-To complete the enrollment you could either scan the QR code or enter your secret key.
-Choose the way you are more comfortable with and in just a few seconds you will have your new Verifalia account on Google Authenticator with your temporary one-time token shown!
+1. To complete the enrollment, either scan the QR code or enter your secret key.
+Choose the method you are most comfortable with, and in just a few seconds, you will have your new Verifalia account on Google Authenticator with your temporary one-time token displayed!

 google-authenticator-add-account.jpg

-Once the enrollment is complete, you can go back to your dashboard and enforce Verifalia’s Multi-Factor Authentication and click on “Save”.
+1. Once the enrollment is complete, enforce Multi-Factor Authentication and click on Save.

 enforce-mfa.png